eastmaels/steemblog.github.io/_posts/account/itchyfeetdonica/2019-06-25_285-sliced-beef-in-sour-soup-or.md

 ![48xa5x3wvl.jpg](https://img.esteem.ws/48xa5x3wvl.jpg)

 ##
 The thin beef slices are quickly boiled to keep them fresh and tender.
 Another main ingredient is the enoki mushroom.
-As it has a long and thin stem topped with small white buttons, we call it “golden needle mushroom” in Chinese.
+As it has a long and thin stem topped with small buttons, we call it “golden needle mushroom” in Chinese.
 In the sour and spicy soup here, you can also find mung bean sprouts and rice noodles.

 ##
 ![wgx52f0udt.jpg](https://img.esteem.ws/wgx52f0udt.jpg)